imagine-uniandes/DistanceSizePerceptionTests/README.md

 ![promo](imgs/0.png)

-Size constancy is a research application designed to assess the perception of distance and size in virtual reality.
+DistanceSizePerceptionTests is a research application designed to assess the perception of distance and size in virtual reality.
 Size constancy is a perceptual phenomenon where an object is perceived to be the same size regardless of its distance and the visual angle subtended by the object on the retina.
 This phenomenon is shaped by experience, so when we approach or walk away from a familiar object, we do not perceive a change in its size, even though its retinal size becomes larger or smaller.
 This is a result of context, where cues like linear perspective and the relative size of surrounding objects influence the perceived distance of the object.
 Thus, it is possible to assess distance perception using the relative size of a familiar object as a reference.

 Studies have shown that people’s perception of space is distorted in virtual environments compared to the physical world.
 To perceive space, humans use different depth cues that can be classified as visual (binocular disparity, linear perspective, relative size, retinal blur, motion parallax) and oculomotor cues (accommodation, vergence).
 By analyzing the relationships between our actions and changes in these cues, the visual system develops the basis to perceive the space around us.
 Unfortunately, the harmony of these cues is disrupted in VR.
 For example, in HMDs, when looking at a virtual object, the eyes accommodate to the screen plane but converge based on the apparent location of the object, causing a conflict in the usual relationship between these cues.
 As a result, the perception of depth is distorted.
 This problem is known as the vergence-accommodation conflict.
 Reports describe sensations of depth compression, where distances are systematically underestimated.

 ![va](imgs/1.png)

-The vergence-accommodation mismatch issue
+The vergence-accommodation conflict issue

 ## Size-constancy Tests